Ride-The-Lightning/RTL/README.md

 ### <a name="prep"></a>Prep for Execution
 RTL requires its own config file `RTL.conf`, to start the server and provide user authentication on the app.

-*Advanced users can refer to [this page](docs/Multi-LND-Node-setup.md), for config settings required to manage multiple LND nodes*
+*Advanced users can refer to [this page](docs/Multi-Node-setup.md), for config settings required to manage multiple nodes*

 * Rename `sample-RTL.conf` file to `RTL.conf`.
 * Locate the complete path of the readable macroon file (admin.macroon) on your node and the lnd.conf file.